Peffern/TFC-With-IE-Hemp-Plants/README.md

 Look in scripts/ImmersiveEngineering.zs for the line which reads "mods.immersiveengineering.Squeezer.addRecipe(null, &lt;liquid:plantoil&gt; * 40, &lt;ImmersiveEngineering:seed&gt;, 80);" which should be on line 551, in the Squeezer section.

-Add below it another line which reads "mods.immersiveengineering.Squeezer.addRecipe(null, &lt;liquid:plantoil&gt; * 40, &lt;ImmersiveEngineering:seed&gt;, 80);"
+Add below it another line which reads "mods.immersiveengineering.Squeezer.addRecipe(null, &lt;liquid:plantoil&gt; * 40, &lt;ieplants:item.Seeds IE_Hemp&gt;, 80);"

 That will allow you to use the Industrial Squeezer.